GIPdA/ZetaRF/README.md

 When variable length is activated, the first byte in the buffer is the packet length (size byte excluded), at sending and receiving.

 To receive variable length packets, listening is done with a length of zero (handled automatically by `startListening()` and `startListening(channel)`).

+> Few tests have shown that variable packet may not be very reliable, extensive testings are needed.

 ## Usage